bespoyasov/refactor-like-a-superhero/README.md

 ## Manuscript

-The book is currently available in 2 languages:
+The book is available in 2 languages:

 - [In English](./manuscript-en/README.md)
 - [In Russian](./manuscript-ru/README.md)